-Editor’s note: You can also opt to use a hair wrap, which is specifically made for hair wrapping, as these are also made from a light, microfiber material and will have a button or another type of fastener to keep the wrap from coming undone.
+Editor’s tip: You can also opt to use a head wrap — which is specifically made for hair wrapping — as these are also made from a light, microfiber material and will have a button or another type of fastener to keep the wrap from coming undone.
+If you don’t have either of these, another great alternative for a hair towel wrap is a cotton T-shirt.
+Like a microfiber towel, a plain tee helps absorb excess water while preventing frizz.

 To speed up the drying process and prevent your wrap from leaking, you’ll want to remove excess water from your strands.
 To do so, gently blot your hair with your microfiber towel to soak up some of the water.
 If you have thick or long hair, flip your hair over during this step to ensure you go over your entire mane with the towel.

 Before wrapping your hair up in a towel, it’s important to detangle it.
 Skipping this step will cause your knots and tangles to become even more knotted and tangled.
-Yikes!
-Use a wide-tooth comb and the L’Oréal Kids Burst of Sweet Pear Tangle Tamer for All Hair Types to gently comb through your damp strands.
+Use a wide-tooth comb and a detangler, to gently comb through your damp strands.

 Stand upright and fold your towel (and hair, in the process) backward so that it falls over your head and hangs down behind you.

-You know what they say—life’s a waiting game.
-Wait around 30-60 minutes for your hair to dry.
+You know what they say — patience is a virtue.
+Wait for your hair to dry (depending on the length, thickness and porosity of your hair this could be as little as 30 minutes or more).
 If it’s still wet, replace your towel with a new one, as the one already in use has likely soaked up too much water to really dry your hair further.

-Waiting for your hair to dry on its own takes time, but allowing it to air dry when possible is worth it.
-Rather than turning to your blow-dryer each day, try to cut down on your use of hot tools by letting your hair dry on its own (or with the help of a towel turban) here and there.
+Editor’s tip: Waiting for your hair to dry on its own takes time, but allowing it to air dry when possible is worth it.
+Rather than turning to your blow dryer each time, try to cut down on your use of hot tools by letting your hair dry on its own (or with the help of a towel turban) here and there.

 Discover more tips & tricks